France 1-0 Netherlands (aet): Périsset penalty ends Dutch reign

 Key stats

-- The goal was the first France after scored after the opening 45 minutes of a match in these finals.
+- The winning goal was the first France have scored after the opening 45 minutes of a match in this final tournament.
+It was also Les Bleues' first ever goal in extra time at a Women's EURO.

-- France are through to the semi-finals for the first time having gone out in the last eight in all six previous tournaments since the group stage was introduced, including every previous quarter-final after the round was introduced in 2009.
+- France are through to the semi-finals for the first time after exiting in the last eight in all six previous tournaments since the group stage was introduced, including every previous quarter-final since the round was introduced in 2009.

-- France are only the fourth nation to have reached the semi-finals of the Women's EURO, World Cup and Olympics after Germany, Norway and Sweden.
+- France are only the fourth nation to have reached the semi-finals of the Women's EURO, FIFA Women's World Cup and Olympics after Germany, Norway and Sweden.

-- The Netherlands are the second straight holders to be knocked out in the quarter-finals after Germany in 2017.
+- The Netherlands are the second consecutive holders to be knocked out in the quarter-finals after Germany in 2017.

-- The 2009 quarter-final between these nations was also 0-0 after 90 minutes, but remained so after extra time and the Netherlands won on penalties.
+- The 2009 quarter-final between these nations was also 0-0 after 90 minutes – but remained goalless after extra time, with the Netherlands triumphing on penalties.

 Line-ups